Malwarebytes/ghas-cli/templates/codeql.md

 3) [Configuring Code Scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning).

-If you need any more assistance, please don't hesitate to contact a member of Application Security team (tag @appsec-team in this issue, or `#github-appsec-security` on Slack).
+If you need any more assistance, please don't hesitate to contact a member of Application Security team (tag @Malwarebytes/security-appsec in this issue, or `#github-appsec-security` on Slack).
 We are here to help.

 Thanks!